 Progress: The company is in final negotiations with the State Government to purchase land in the wharf precinct at market value.

 The Department of Planning, Transport and Infrastructure (DPTI) has opened the balance of the land (not included in the Unsolicited Proposal) on the Kingscote Wharf.

-Development Status: Open for Expressions of Interest
+Development Status: Available for purchase.

-The Kingscote Wharf precinct will continue to remain on the open market to leverage any ongoing and enhanced investor interest in the Island.
+Progress: The Kingscote Wharf precinct will continue to remain on the open market to leverage any ongoing and enhanced investor interest in the Island.
 Where proponents are existing tenants on the Wharf, current agreements will remain in place.